-Hackensack Domestic Violence Lawyer
+Hackensack Domestic Violence Attorney

 When you hear the term “domestic violence” you might think of a married couple who had an argument that got out of hand and became physical.
 However, in New Jersey, “domestic violence” can refer to many different classes of conduct, many of which do not involve physical violence at all.
 Moreover, there are times when “domestic violence” takes place between people who are not even in a married or dating relationship.
+Regardless of your relationship, if you are accused of a crime you need to consult with a Hackensack domestic violence attorney.

 “Domestic violence” is not a criminal offense like “arson” or “theft.”
 Rather, certain offenses are classified as domestic violence depending on the relationship between the accused and the victim.
 Some of the most common domestic violence offenses are simple assault, harassment, and terroristic threats, but over a dozen other charges can be considered domestic violence depending on the circumstances.